flybywiresim/docs/docs/fbw-a32nx/settings.md

 Turn off the `Lens Correction` setting in the Graphics settings page.

-If you do not deactivate it it will be harder to click and move switches, knobs and buttons in the cockpit.
+If you do not deactivate it, it will be harder to click and move switches, knobs, and buttons in the cockpit.

 Set the `Glass Cockpit Refresh Rate` to `Medium` or `Low` to avoid unnecessary display calculations which might cause fps loss.